Tiny-Earth/DemoSite/site/src/intro.md

 !!! note ""
     #### Identifying the Facets of Science

+    `SF: I think we should remove this activity`

     ```@raw html
     <!-- TODO where is the full citation used below? -->